lindamegne/coding_challenge/README.md

 - ft1.txt to save the words and the number of time each of them appear
 - ft2.txt to save median of unique word per tweet.
 - ft3.txt to save median of unique word per tweet.
 This one is connected to API and the file is updated as tweet messages come in
+- API_tweets.txt: where tweet messages from tweeter are save. this on is connected to tweepy API

 ## Example